 5. Allowing any person to violate the terms of their suspension or any other sanctions imposed by MEMBER ORGANIZATION NAME/ ACRONYM.
 In addition, a Participant also violates this Policy if someone acts on behalf of the Participant to engage in Aiding or Abetting, or if the guardian, family member, or Advisor of a Participant, including Minor Participants, engages in Aiding or Abetting.

-E. Misconduct Related to Reporting
+F. Misconduct Related to Reporting

 1. Failure to Report